thomasonzhou/roboweave/README.md

 ## Abstract

 RoboWeave is a multimodal robot control pipeline that maps high-level prompts—expressed via natural language, images, or video—into structured robotic commands.
-It integrates the Google Gemini large multimodal model with a backend motion control stack (MCP) to enable intuitive control of physical systems.
+It integrates the Google Gemini large multimodal model that calls on model context protocol (MCP) servers to enable intuitive control of physical systems.
 The project emphasizes the use of prompt engineering, multimodal reasoning, and real-time integration with the Weave platform for frontend interaction and visualization.

 ## System Overview

 The core objective of RoboWeave is to enable robotic actuation from semantically rich prompts.
-Input is collected via a Weave-based frontend, routed to Gemini for interpretation, and ultimately converted into commands via a backend motion planning pipeline.
-The architecture supports text, image, and video inputs and is designed to generalize across multiple robotic tasks.
+Input is collected via a Weave-intergrated frontend that reads sensor input, routed to Gemini for interpretation, and ultimately converted into commands to send to a backend motion planning pipeline.
+The architecture supports a mixture of text, image, and video inputs and is designed to generalize across multiple robotic tasks.

 ## Architecture